Divyansh-ag14/Docker/README.md

 2. COPY . .
 <br>This line copies the contents of the current directory (the directory where the Dockerfile is located) to the current working directory of the container.
 The . represents the current directory.

+3. RUN pip install -r requirements.txt
+<br>This line executes a command during the build process.
+It installs the dependencies listed in the requirements.txt file using pip, the Python package installer.
+The requirements.txt file typically contains a list of required Python packages and their versions.

 <br>2.
 Create an image (make sure you are in your project directory)<br>
 Write the below command on terminal
 ```bash